wikinderbear/wikinder-rebase-2025-12-10/Mathematics-of-blocks.md

 ## "Odd numbers have a middle"

 Three doors have a middle one; four don't.
-However, if the three doors were placed at the vertices of a triangle, it wouldn't be obvious which one is the middle door.
-A set with an odd number of elements has a middle element if the elements are arranged in a line.
+However, if the three doors were placed at the vertices of a triangle, it wouldn't be obvious which one is the middle.
+A set with an odd number of elements has a middle element if the elements are "arranged in a line".
 It seems that such an ordering is said to be a _linear order_ (or _total order_).